BensThoughts/next-mdx-filesystem/README.md

    back when the route is a directory.
 Valid options are `'tree'` or `'array'`.

 - `shallow (defaults to false)`: When `true` the function returns just the articles and directories in the current directory path.
-When `false` the function recursively gives you back all directories, sub-directories, and mdxArticle metadata all the way down the filesystem tree starting at the current directory path.
+When `false` the function recursively gives you back all directories, sub-directories, and mdx file metadata all the way down the filesystem tree starting at the current directory path.

 - `reSortArray (defaults to true)`: When returnType is array this will resort the array alphabetically based on the title of each directory.